arm64x/fouldecrypt/README.md

 It's also available in my Cydia repo: http://repo.misty.moe.
 FoulDecrypt supports iOS 13.5 and later, and has been tested on iOS 14.2, 14.3 and 13.5 (both arm64 and arm64e).

+- Use 0.2.0 and below is original FoulDecrypt, which is a fork of FlexDecrypt.
+It has been tested on iOS 14.2 and 14.3.
+- Use 0.3.0 for iOS 14.7, other version not tested.

 Note: for unsupported versions, it has chances to panic the device, beware ;)

 ## Why FoulDecrypt